-- 5. Shut OFF the water at the external water source. - 6.
+- 4. Shut OFF the water at the external water source. - 5.
 Disconnect the non-toxic drinking water hose and reinstall the city water connection inlet cap.

 Country Fill: This setting is used to siphon fill the water tank from a water container when dry camping and a pressurized water source is unavailable.
-If needed, sanitize the water system prior to travel.

-- 1. If equipped with a tank (storage) water heater, set the bypass valves to the NORMAL position (supply line valves ON, middle mixer valve OFF).
-The tankless water heater has no bypass valves. - 2.
-Remove the city water connection inlet cap and attach one end of the short hose supplied with the motor home to the city water connection inlet, and the other end into a container of fresh water. - 3.
+1. If equipped with a tank (storage) water heater, set the bypass valves to the NORMAL position (supply line valves ON, middle mixer valve OFF).
+The tankless water heater has no bypass valves.

+- 2. Remove the city water connection inlet cap and attach one end of the short hose supplied with the motor home to the city water connection inlet, and the other end into a container of fresh water. - 3.
 Place the utility center valves in the COUNTRY FILL position (Fig A). - 4.
 Turn water pump ON.
 Water should begin to be drawn out of the container and into the fresh water tank.
 To aid siphoning place the container on a flat surface approximately 2 feet off the ground.
 All low point drains must be off in order to create a siphon.